blackbhc/refactor/development-manual/development.md

 - `calculator.group()`: the wrapper of the group level analysis part of the analysis engine.
 - `calculator.post()`: the wrapper of the post process part of the analysis engine, which will be called after all synchronized time steps.
-- `calculator.run_once`: the API to call the calculator to analysis of the data at one synchronized time step.
-  This function is a wrapper of the previous APIs.
-- `calculator.feedback()`: the wrapper to return a vector of the analysis results' pointers to the monitor, which will be used to write the analysis results into the hdf5 file.

 #### Implementation details